30 Surprising Facts About Tom Hardy

 That aforementioned modeling contest wouldn’t be the only time Hardy expressed his admiration of Gary Oldman.
 In 2011, he told ShortList that, “Gary Oldman is my absolute complete and utter hero.
 He’s the f**king man.
 I look at him and I want to be like that for my generation—I want to have that same quality.
 He’s incredible.”

 That same year, Hardy got the chance to star alongside Oldman in the Oscar-nominated Tinker Tailor Soldier Spy.
 “There is a definite ‘hang on a minute’ [moment], but I’ve got past the star-struck part now,” Hardy said of getting the chance to act opposite Oldman.
-They have since worked together on three more films: Lawless (2012), The Dark Knight Rises (2012), and Child 44 (2015).
+They have since worked together on several other films, including Lawless (2012) and The Dark Knight Rises (2012).

 With his star on the rise, Hardy was forced to confront an issue he had been dealing with since his teens: a serious alcohol and crack addiction.
 After shooting Star Trek: Nemesis (2002), Hardy checked himself into rehab.
 “I didn’t want anyone to know I was out of control, but I couldn’t hide it,” Hardy said in 2014.
 “I went in thinking I’d do it for a little bit until I can go out and drink and people forgive me.
 But I did my 28 days, and after listening to people who had been through similar circumstances I realized I did have a problem.”
 Hardy has been sober since 2003.